tycrek/degoogle/README.md

   - [JottaCloud](https://jottacloud.com/en/) - **9-eyes** - Norway based cloud storage provider with free and paid plans.
 Thanks @mynamesleon
 - Calendar
   - [Lightning Calendar](https://www.thunderbird.net/en-US/calendar/) (Thunderbird)- Developed by Mozilla Foundation and open-source.
 Integrates into Thunderbird and SeaMonkey.
   - [Tutanota Calendar](https://tutanota.com/calendar/) - **14-eyes** - Developed by Tutanota.
 Free cross-platform encrypted calendar.
 Allows importing of other Calendar files.
+Can't be synced to other calendar software.
   - [Fruux](https://fruux.com/) - **14-eyes** - Open-source calendar using "sabre/dav" (open-source WebDAV, CardDAV, and CalDAV).
 They mention privacy quite a bit on their site.
 Very large number of features, and supports nearly every device: Windows, iOS, Linux, Android, BlackBerry, SailFish, and also a webapp for browsers.
   - [Zoho](https://www.zoho.com/) - I mentioned Zoho above for G Suite, so here they are again.
   - [EteSync](https://www.etesync.com) - Secure, end-to-end encrypted, and open-source sync for your contacts, calendars and tasks.